-Principal Building - A building in which the main or primary use of the a property in conducted, including any structure that is physically attached to said building.
+Principal Building - A building in which the main or primary use of the property is conducted, including any structure that is physically attached to said building.

 Principal Use - The main or primary use of land or structures, as distinguished from an accessory use, as herein defined.